-Mastercard ties up with Thailand Tourism Authority
+Mastercard ties up with Thailand tourism authority

-Global payments technology major Mastercard has tied up with the Thailand Tourism Authority (TAT) to tap Indians travelling to the ASEAN country.
+Global payments technology major Mastercard has tied up with the Tourism Authority of Thailand (TAT) to tap Indians travelling to the ASEAN country.
 As per Mastercard data, there has been 20 per cent increase in spends on cashless transactions in Thailand by Indians as compared to 2018-19.

 "Mastercard works in promoting tour and travel all around the world, it is something we have done for many years.
 We work with many of our partner banks, it is not about only Thailand.
 "Thailand is a combination of reasons and the fact that it is a very big market for tourism.
 Also, it is a very experiential market and has really good places to eat out," Manasi Narasimhan, Vice President Marketing and Communications, Mastercard said in an interaction.